 Green onions are a non-starchy vegetable with a low glycemic index (GI).
 The GI measures how quickly blood sugar levels rise after eating food.
 Non-starchy vegetables like scallions have a low GI, which means they are less likely to cause spikes in blood sugar levels.

 Additionally, the fiber in green onions can also help slow down the absorption of sugar into the bloodstream.
 It is especially beneficial for people with diabetes or prediabetes who must regulate their blood sugar levels carefully.
+However, you can try fiber complete supplements and Detoxification Bundle supplements for balancing blood sugar.

 Green Onions May Boost Heart Health